mbrandau/simple-chat/CONTRIBUTING.md

 Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/mbrandau/simple-chat/issues).

 If you're unable to find an open issue addressing the problem, open a new one.
-Be sure to include a title and clear description, as much relevant information as possible and follow these steps if you already have a solution:
+Be sure to include a title and clear description and as much relevant information as possible and follow these steps if you already have a solution:

 1. [Fork](https://github.com/mbrandau/simple-chat/fork) the repository